Description

 Projects

-Projects are managed in Visma Severa and used for reporting purposes in Visma Business.
-Each invoice and cost is conneceted to a project and employees report hours and travels to projects.
+Projects are managed in Severa and used for reporting purposes in Visma Business.
+Each invoice and cost is connected to a project and employees report hours and travels to projects.

-Projects in Visma Severa are connected with an Organisational unit selected for projects in Visma Business.
-From Visma Severa, only those projects that have "Won" sales status are transferred to Visma Business.
-Projects are integrated both ways, from Visma Severa to Visma Business and vice versa, however there is a master-setting in the integration that will define in which system updates are done.
+Projects in Severa are connected with an organizational unit selected for projects in Visma Business.
+From Severa, only those projects that have Won sales status are transferred to Visma Business.
+Projects are integrated both ways, from Severa to Visma Business and vice versa, however there is a master-setting in the integration that will define in which system updates are done.
 In Visma Business, there is a possibility to prevent certain projects from transferring.
 Existing projects are connected based on their name and number.
-Case status is not synced (Open > Closed).
+Case status is not synced (Open/Closed).

 Work hours